Mo379/PracticePractice/README.md

 A website for delivering A-level content directly to student, with great features for practicing questions.
 # To Do

+## General Development process
+- Development
+	- [ ] Allow all kinds of accounts to be created
+	- [ ] Develop the appropriate viewing for every user
+	- [ ] Develop the content editing process
+	- [ ] Develop the Statistics
+	- [ ] Develop the school-teacher-student process
+	- [ ] Develop the independent-student process
+	- [ ] Develop the payment process
+	- [ ] Develop Email templates
+	- [ ]

+## Secondary considerations
 - [ ] project root
 	- [ ] other
 	- [x] add .env file
 	- [ ] Mount SMTP
 - [ ] Base
 	- [ ] other
 		- [ ] Use a django-javascript workflow